neurotechuoft/Workshops/intermediate_2020_2021/README.md

 Just like the Intro to Neurotech course, this course will rely heavily on labs to make the workshops more interactive and experiential.
 The course will center around a year-long project, and each week will have milestones leading to the completion of a part of this project.
 Lectures will be used as a way of conveying theoretical material, and readings will be used to supplement each week's lab.
 In addition, a paper that relates to the week's topic will be assigned each week for skimming.

 ## When & Where
-Every Wednesday from 6-8pm on Zoom!
+Every Wednesday from 6-8pm EST on Zoom!
 (Link provided following sign-up)

 ## Textbook
 We will rely on a few textbooks.
 Chapters 1-5 from the Deep Learning Book (freely available) (Ian Goodfellow, Yoshua Bengio, Aaron Courville) will supplement material for Weeks 2, 5, and 6.
 A textbook for Weeks 10-16 (hardware) will be posted soon.
 Weeks 17-24 will feature selected chapters from various textbooks and journal articles.